Black Friday 2019: The best deals to start shopping now

 - Petite Studio: Our favorite purveyor of the most incredible clothing for petite women is offering 25% off sitewide with code BF25OFF.

 - PUMA: Through Dec.
-2, hundreds of items on the Puma website are 50% off with the code HALFOFF, including many of its popular basketball shoes.
+2, hundreds of items are 50% off with the code HALFOFF, including many popular basketball shoes.

+- Ray-Ban: Score new shades at up to 50% off with new deals every day.

-- Rebecca Minkoff: This stunning (yet perfect for everyday) tote is under $100 right now, for 50% off its original price of $198.
-Snag it for yourself, or stock up on it to give as the perfect holiday gift.
+- Rebecca Minkoff: This stunning (yet perfect for everyday) tote is under $100 right now, 50% off its original price of $198.

+- Reformation: Starting today, you can take 30% off some of the most stylish, high-quality clothing beloved by celebrities and Instagram influencers alike.

 - The Body Shop: Take 40% off sitewide, 50% off seasonal items and 25% off the brand's huge selection of gifts through Dec.
 4.

-- The North Face: The North Face wants you to be extra-warm this winter, offering 25% off select items online through Cyber Monday.
+- The North Face: Get 25% off select items online through Cyber Monday.

 - Sam Edelman: Save 30% off select items using the code SAM2019.
 There's no better time to finally purchase those winter boots you've been eyeing.

-- Shoes.com: You can get up to 60% off select styles with code BFPREVIEW19, and there will also be limited time deals on brands such as New Balance, Dr. Martens, Skechers and more.
+- Shoes.com: Get up to 60% off select styles with code BFPREVIEW19, and there will also be limited time deals on brands such as New Balance, Dr. Martens, Skechers and more.

 - Skagen: At the minimalist watch brand Skagen, a selection of its watches and hybrid smartwatches start at $39.99, with other accessories starting at just $9.99.